 Stuffed Pork Tenderloin Roll is delicious served hot or cold and looks spectacular.
-Dont be put off by the number of steps it really is a recipe that is easy to make.
-With a filling of flavoured pork sausage meat and a crispy bacon coating it makes a special meal with very little effort.
+Don't be put off by the number of steps it really is a recipe that is easy to make.
+With a filling of flavoured pork sausage meat and a crispy bacon coating, it makes a special meal with very little effort.
 Perfect for a Sunday Roast with the family, or for a dinner party dish.
 To make life even easier it can be prepared up to 24 hours before you want to cook it.

 The smoked bacon that encases the fillet adds plenty of flavour, whilst at the same time preventing the meat from drying out during cooking.
 The stuffing is made with sausagemeat with the addition of breadcrumbs, shallot and sage.
 I used two wild boar and apple sausages from my local butcher, skin removed.
 You could use any sausagemeat, perhaps a spicier sausage or one with lots of herbs, but always make sure it is good quality.

 The addition of sherry really lifts the gravy.
 I would usually use a dry sherry in a gravy or sauce, but I only had some very sweet sherry left in the cupboard so used that.
 It worked remarkably well.
 If you don't have any sherry use a drop of Port, Madeira or brandy instead.

 This joint is also absolutely delicious served cold.
-In that case you can skip making a gravy altogether.
+In that case, you can skip making a gravy altogether.
 Serve on its own or with a dollop of cold apple sauce.
 Use in a sandwich or serve with a salad.
 It would make a lovely special picnic dish.

 Step by Step Stuffed Pork Tenderloin Roll

 - 2 pork tenderloins about 750g-1kg (1½-2¼lbs) total weight

-- 200 g good quality sausagemeat (7oz)
+- 200 g good quality sausagemeat

 - 1 shallot , finely chopped

 - 15 g fresh breadcrumbs

-- 1 tsp dried sage
+- 1 teaspoon dried sage

 - 14 thin rashers smoked streaky bacon